Saints Celebrated and Unsung

 "In this timely, accessible book, James Bacik illuminates the hidden corners of holiness that we often fail to see.
-By exploring those towering models of sanctity already recognized by the church alongside everyday saints that walk among us, Bacik offers a powerful reflection on faith, hope and the extraordinary found in the seemingly ordinary."--John Gehring, author, The Francis Effect: A Radical Pope's Challenge to the American Catholic Church
+By exploring those towering models of sanctity already recognized by the church alongside everyday saints that walk among us, Bacik offers a powerful reflection on faith, hope and the extraordinary found in the seemingly ordinary." --John Gehring, author, The Francis Effect

-Inspired by Pope Francis’s Apostolic Exhortation, “On the Call to Holiness in Today’s World,” a priest and pastor shows how personal witness makes real the claims of the gospel real.
+Inspired by Pope Francis’s Apostolic Exhortation, “On the Call to Holiness in Today’s World,” a priest and pastor shows how personal witness makes the claims of the gospel real and attractive.

 Following the structure of Francis’s document, Saints Celebrated and Unsung includes two stories in each chapter—one, a celebrated saint, like Saints Augustine and Thérèse of Lisieux; the other, an “unsung saint” who models a particular kind of holiness for us today.

 James J. Bacik, a priest of the Diocese of Toledo, OH, is the former pastor of Corpus Christi University Parish in Toledo.
 He holds a doctorate in theology from the University of Oxford and has lectured widely in the United States and internationally.
-His books include Pope Francis and Campus Ministry: A Dialogue and the forthcoming Pope Francis and His Critics.
+His books include Pope Francis and Campus Ministry: A Dialogue and the forthcoming Pope Francis and His Critics (both Paulist Press).